Why make this?

-Lithophane frames are my way of merging creativity with 3D printing.
-Watching the warm golden glow create shadows feels like magic.
-I’ve always loved giving people handmade gifts, and this became my own unique way of doing that.
-Along the way, I’ve learned a lot about how light interacts with different plastic thicknesses to create varying shades.
-With my most recent flower frame, I feel like I’ve nearly perfected the technique.
+The Frame project is my way of merging creativity with 3D printing.
+Watching the warm, golden glow emerging from the outside and seeing a picture come to life feels amazing.
+I’ve always loved giving people handmade products, and this has become my unique way of doing so.
+Along the way, I’ve learned a great deal about how light interacts with different plastic thicknesses to create varying shades, known as a lithophane.
+With my most recent Frame 2.0, I feel like I’ve come close to perfecting the technique.

 • Flower Petal Inspired Design